kubernetes/kops/docs/aws.md

 subdomain.kubernetes.com.
 172800  IN  NS  ns-1022.awsdns-35.com.
 subdomain.kubernetes.com.
 172800  IN  NS  ns-1149.awsdns-27.co.uk.
 ```

+Note that kops will assume that the hosted zone you are using is publicly resolvable.
+If you plan on using a private DNS hosted zone, please set `--dns private`

 ## Setting up a state store for your cluster